Victor-Ihemadu/basics/README.md

 # basics

-This repo contains the basic knowledge and learning of HTML and CSS.
+This repo contains the basic knowledge and building blocks of HTML and CSS.